FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-management-app.rst

 .. _firely_auth_mgmt_sso_user:
 Creating password-less users in the UI for SSO
 ----------------------------------------------
-For SSO implementations you need password-less user in order to authenticate with a remote service.
+For SSO implementations you need password-less users in order to authenticate with a remote service.
 These can be created with a few extra steps in the UI of Firely Auth.
 First, it is necessary to log into Firely Auth as an administrator.
-For this you need to log in with ``FirelyAuthAdmin`` as a username and use a password that you specify in the root of the firely auth appsettings.json file, you will need to add the following line:
+For this you need to log in with ``FirelyAuthAdmin`` as a username and use a password that you specify in the root of the Firely Auth appsettings.json file, you will need to add the following line:

 .. code-block::

   "setadminpassword": "<admin password>",

 Next, you can navigate to the admin portal and create a password-less user there: